Lee Miller – Photographer of the Extremes

-Lee Miller (1907-1977) was a model, a fashion photographer, a war photographer, a muse, and a gourmet cook.
+Lee Miller (1907-1977) was a fashion and war photographer, a model, a muse, and a gourmet cook.
 She lived life to the fullest with all its bright and many dark sides.
 Always striving for independence and dedicated to her creativity, whether it came to art or cooking.

 Miller’s childhood was marked by a tragedy when she was seven years old, she was raped while staying at a family friend’s house.
 She was infected with gonorrhea, which before the invention of penicillin resulted in excruciating treatment.
 Miller was introduced to photography by her father, who took her pictures from an early age.
 Many of them are controversial till today, as she modeled naked.

 When she was 19, she nearly stepped in front of a car, only to be saved by Condé Nast, who also kickstarted her modeling career.
 She posed for Edward Steichen, Arnold Genthe, Nickolas Muray, George Hoyningen-Huene.
 Steichen sold one of her photos for an advertisement of Kotex menstrual pads, a move very controversial at the time, that threatened her career.

 In 1929 Miller went to Paris and became Man Ray’s student, only to quickly become his partner, both in art and in life.
 They worked side by side as equals and together invented the technique of solarization.
 Miller soon became an independent Surrealist photographer, opening her own studio in Paris.

 In 1932 she returned to New York and established a studio there.
 During that time, she focused on portraits and fashion photography.
 One of the most significant series of portraits from that time is of the African-American cast of the Virgil Thomson – Gertrude Stein opera, Four Saints in Three Acts.